ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 ### Reactive Properties

-You're probably wondering what's the deal with the `get` and `set` functions?
+You're probably wondering, what's the deal with the `get` and `set` methods?

-Those are called **getters and setters**, and they create **accessor properties** which let you define custom behavior when you read and write to a property using a cleaner syntax.
+Those are called **getters and setters**, and they create **accessor properties** which let you define custom behavior when you read and write to a property.

 They're just part of JavaScript, and you could use functions instead: